CanonicalLtd/UCWifiConnect/README.md

 Note: wifi-ap and network-manager interfaces auto-connect.

 Note: The content sharing interface has a known issue.
-Until that is resolved, You need to restart the system at this point.
+Until that is resolved, you need to restart the system at this point.

 ### SSH to the device (ethernet) to configure AP